azr/protoc-gen-htmltemplate/README.md

 ## Why this project ?

-I define my a lot of things using gRPC.
+I define a lot of things using gRPC.
 I don't like doing nor maintaining html/javascript/css & I need an admin console that is mostly made of replaceable tools.
 So I figured generating the most I could from the actual protobuf would make